Chair, Associate Professor Alicia E. Ellis

 Requirements for the Major in Russian Language and Culture

-- A minimum of seven courses (three or four credits) numbered above Russian 127 in the Department of German and Russian, including Russian 426 or 428, and at least one course each in 19th- and 20th-century Russian literature or film in English translation (chosen from 231, 232, 237, 242).
+- A minimum of seven courses (three or four credits) numbered above Russian 127 in the Department of German and Russian, including Russian 426 or 428, and at least one course each in 19th- and 20th-century Russian literature or film in English translation (usually chosen from 231, 232, 237, 242).

 - One course in pre-20th-century Russian history and one course in 20th-century Russian history (usually History 227 and 228).